 How old does my pet have to be for insurance?

-You can get insurance for your dog or cat as soon as they are eight weeks old.
+You can cover your dog or cat as soon as they are eight weeks old.
 Please note that a maximum age limit also applies to our policies.
-For our Top or Essential Accident & Illness Cover, your pet must be under nine years old to get cover.
-But for Accident Only Cover, there’s no maximum age for insuring your pet.
+For our Top or Essential Cover, your pet must be under nine years old to apply.
+For our Basic Accident & Illness Cover, your pet must be under 16 years old to apply.

 Will my pet be covered when it gets older?

 Yes.
 Once you have insurance for your pet, you can keep renewing your policy with us for the rest of its life – as long as we continue to offer the product, and there isn’t a break in your cover, with cover subject to the terms and conditions of your renewal policy.

 Will I have to pay an excess?